Koredotcom/docs/docs/gale/settings/settings-overview.md

 <li><strong>Active Directory</strong>: Configure and connect your organization's AD to import user information from required organization units to GALE seamlessly.
 Enable automatic data sync between the AD and GALE daily, weekly, or monthly.</li>
 <li><strong>User Settings</strong>: Set up the visibility of user profile information across GALE.
 Select profile fields and allow edits by the end user.
 </li>
-<li><strong>Self sign up for enterprise users</strong>: Configure if new users from your domain can request to join this account.</li>
 <li><strong>Email Notifications</strong>: Select if and when the users should receive email notifications when they are added to your account.
 </li>
 </ul>